 This Agreement covers any type of deposit account (as defined below) you may have with us now, or in the future, that is used primarily for personal, family or household purposes.
 By opening your account, by conducting any transaction involving your account, or by maintaining your account after receipt of this Agreement, you agree to the terms in this Agreement.
-This Agreement includes not only this document but also your signature card, the Consumer Products Terms and Conditions Booklet, your Relationship Summary Form and the Miscellaneous Fees and Charges Disclosure.
+This Agreement includes not only this document but also your signature card, the Account Terms & Conditions and your Relationship Summary Form.
 This Agreement also includes any new or amended provisions and disclosures we may provide concerning your account.
 All of these documents together are a contract between you and us.

-YOUR ATTENTION IS DRAWN TO THE ARBITRATION AND WAIVER OF JURY TRIAL PROVISIONS IN SECTION 2.
-IF A DISPUTE ARISES BETWEEN US, YOU OR WE MAY REQUIRE THAT IT BE RESOLVED THROUGH ARBITRATION, RATHER THAN THROUGH JURY TRIAL
+YOUR ATTENTION IS DRAWN TO THE ARBITRATION AND WAIVER OF JURY TRIAL PROVISIONS IN SECTION 3.
+IF A DISPUTE ARISES BETWEEN US, YOU OR WE MAY REQUIRE THAT IT BE RESOLVED THROUGH ARBITRATION, RATHER THAN THROUGH JURY TRIAL.

 Unless otherwise expressly agreed in writing, our relationship with you will be that of debtor and creditor.
 No fiduciary, quasi-fiduciary or other special relationship exists between you and us.
 Any internal policies or procedures that we may maintain in excess of reasonable commercial standards and general banking usage are solely for our own benefit and shall not impose a higher standard of care than otherwise would apply in their absence.
 There are no third-party beneficiaries to this Agreement.